 The group is actively involved in research projects on the epidemiology of travel-related infections imported to Europe.
 We aim to raise the standards in diagnostic methods and clinical and therapeutic options.
 This knowledge also improves pre-travel risk assessment and efficacy of disease prevention.

-- Epidemiology and clinical features of imported Schistosomiasis in European travellers (2017)
+- Epidemiology and clinical features of imported Schistosomiasis in European travellers (2017, PI)

-- Epidemiology and clinical features of Dengue fever in German travellers (2015)
+- Epidemiology and clinical features of Dengue fever in German travellers (2015, PI)